 Figuring out the “how” was actually probably the easiest bit.

-So, it means that my egg was fertilized with donor sperm in vitro, and implanted into Jane so that she carries the baby.
+So, it means that my egg was fertilized with donor sperm in vitro.
+Then, implanted into Jane so that she carries the baby.
 The process is exactly the same as “regular” IVF until the point they put the embryo back.
 The reason that we chose this option was that we would both have some kind of connection to our child, be it biologically or by being the birth mother.

 This was really important to us.